benjamin-asdf/clj-push3-play/BIG_IDEAS.md

 - Elegance in biology in my feel has something to do with the range of possible uses of a thing.
 An elegant design is one that let's one
   *win* in the future.
 - Like planning for the unplanned to occur.
 Because problem solving in the real world is open ended.
-- G. Chaitin points out that adaptationism get's the open endedness, the 'keeps on going' part of evolution wrong!
+- G. Chaitin points out that adaptationism is wrong.
+It get's the open endedness 'keeps on going' part of evolution wrong!
 - Therefore, the problems of creativity and open endedness truly are at the cutting edge of theoretical evolutionary biology also.

 - Elegance is a creative problem and therefore open ended.
 I.e. there is no 'most elegant' solution to anything.